DUNE-DAQ/daphne-os/README.md

     You can see if the IP contains the files/sources that you want by:

-    1. If you already run the `src/xilinx/vivado_batch.tcl`:
+    1. If you have already run the `src/xilinx/vivado_batch.tcl`:

         1. Run Vivado in TCL mode.
         2. Navigate to the location of the xilinx directory of the folder where the repo was cloned.